KioHQ/kiomq/README.md

 3. Worker

-- [x] Runing jobs to completion
+- [x] Running jobs to completion
-- [x] Pause when queue is idle and vice versa
+- [x] Pause when the queue is idle and vice versa
-- [x] In-memory queue to run pick up delayed jobs
+- [x] In-memory queue to run picked-up delayed jobs
 - [x] Schedule jobs for retrial (failed)
 - [x] Clean up completed jobs or failed from queue_removal_options